To Do: Jo Koy, ‘The Nutcracker,’ ‘Rent,’ Bill Maher, more

 Today

-Highlights of events scheduled on Oahu in the weeks and months to come, courtesy Play.
+Highlights of events scheduled for Honolulu in the weeks and months to come, courtesy Play.

 Read more